porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/helper.md

 ## pxToRem(px)

 Converts px to rem unit.
 The base for rem calculation is defined with 16px by default.
-`px` only accepts value in px unit, e.g. 12px.
+Parameter `px` only accepts value in px unit, e.g. 12px.

 #### Example